-Clients who receive home and community based care or spousal pay program services and have income above the income standard must pay either:
+Consumers who receive home and community based care or SP program services and have income above the income standard must pay either:

-See Deductions for Examples of Calculated Client Pay-In's with different types of deductions.
+See Deductions for Examples of calculated pay-in with different types of deductions.

 Michael Peters : Example A

-In this case, the Calculated Pay-In is the smaller amount.
-Therefore $645.00 is the client liability.
+In this case, the calculated pay-in is the smaller amount.
+Therefore $586.00 is the pay-in.

 Maggie Smith: Example B

-Note: In order to get the Home Delivered Meals to appear on the Pay In Worksheet, you must enter the service of Home Delivered Meals in the CAPS service plan.
+Note: In order to get the HDMs to appear on the Pay-In Calculation Worksheet, you must enter the service of HDMs in the CA/PS service plan.

-In this case, the Calculated Pay-In is the smaller amount.
-Therefore $85.00 is the client liability.
+In this case, the calculated pay-in is the smaller amount.
+Therefore $26.00 is the pay-in.

-There are several types of deductions that may reduce a client's liability.
+Post eligibility deductions are used prior to assigning a pay-in.
+There are several types of deductions that may reduce a pay-in.
 They are:

 Below you will find examples of each type of deduction.